Biomedical & Life Sciences Career Fair

 Get rewarded for participating in this event!

-Thanks to our career fair sponsors (Alcimed, AstraZeneca, Back Bay Life Science Advisors, BGB Group; Janssen Pharmaceuticals, PharmaWrite, and Sterne Kessler Goldstein & Fox), by attending the Biomedical & Life Sciences Career Fair you will be entered into a drawing to win one of several prizes - in addition to the great opportunity to speak with employers, apply for jobs, and explore careers.
-Prizes will be announced closer to the event.
+Thanks to our career fair sponsors (Alcimed, AstraZeneca, AOI Communications, Back Bay Life Science Advisors, BGB Group; Janssen Pharmaceuticals, PharmaWrite, and Sterne Kessler Goldstein & Fox), by attending the Biomedical & Life Sciences Career Fair you will be entered into a drawing to win one of the several prizes listed below - in addition to the great opportunity to speak with employers, apply for jobs, and explore careers.

 Thank you to our sponsors!